jamesgary/protect-the-egg/README.md

 Maybe level progression:
 - Just crabs, different colors, intro to kaiju, bg is all sand
 - Zoom out, see shore, introduce pirates

+Quabs are chomping at the bit for your eggs!
+Smash them away with your shell!
+The more quabs you smash, the more your Kaiju meter increases!
+Click to unleash your Kaiju rage!